diegoroyo/mitransient/README.md

 cd ..
 scripts/local_install.sh

-# after this you should be able to import mitsuba and mitransient in your python code
+# after this you should be able to import mitsuba and mitransient in your python code (careful about setting the correct PATH environment variable)
 ```

 After this you are all set to use our transient version of Mitsuba 3